perseids-project/JackSON/API.md

 ### Status messages
 You may have noticed that JackSON.js will display status messages at the top of the browser window.

-To turn off status messages.
+To turn off status messages...

 	var jack = new JackSON({ msg: false })